SmartlyDressedGames/Unturned-Docs/LevelConfig.md

 __Use_Vanilla_Bubbles__ _bool_: Should vanilla water bubble effects be enabled?
 Defaults to true.

-__Use_Legacy_Objects__ _bool_: Should objects be loaded from Objects.dat file?
-Using devkit objects is not as well supported, so safest to leave at true.

 __Use_Legacy_Snow_Height__ _bool_: Should travelling vertically past snow height threshold enable snow effects?
 Defaults to true.

 __Use_Legacy_Oxygen_Height__ _bool_: Should travelling vertically past a certain point deplete oxygen?
 Defaults to true.